Bevy-Rust-GPU/example-workspace/rust-gpu/README.md

 Nightly rust workspace housing `rust-gpu` crates.

-`Cargo.toml` contains the `rust-gpu`-recommended `[profile.*.build-override]` settings to ensure fast shader compiles,

-`rust-toolchain` contains the necessary toolchain specification for `rust-gpu`.

-`.cargo/config.toml` contains environment variables overriding the permutation file used to compile `bevy-pbr-rust` entry points.
+`rust-toolchain` contains the necessary toolchain specification for `rust-gpu`, and `.cargo/config.toml` contains environment variables overriding the permutation file used to compile `bevy-pbr-rust` entry points.

+To avoid depending on a local clone of `rust-gpu` for SPIR-V compilation, `rust-gpu-builder` has been added to the `crates` directory as a submodule, and is set as the workspace's default build target.

-`cargo run --release -- "crates/shader"` to produce `target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv`.
+Run `cargo run --release -- "crates/shader"` to produce `target/spirv-builder/spirv-unknown-spv1.5/release/deps/shader.spv`.

-`cargo run --release -- "crates/shader" -w ./crates/shader/src -w ../bevy-app/crates/viewer/entry_points.json` to watch both workspaces and recompile on change.
+Run `cargo run --release -- "crates/shader" -w ./crates/shader/src -w ../bevy-app/crates/viewer/entry_points.json` to watch both workspaces and recompile on change.

 ### `shader`